localstack/docs/content/en/docs/LocalStack Tools/Lambda Tools/debugging/index.md

 The screenshot below shows with the breakpoint selected, including the Lambda event message `'Hello from LocalStack!'`:

 ![Visual Studio Code debugging](vscode-debugging.png)

+### Limitations

+Due to the ports used by the debugger, you can currently only debug one Lambda at a time.
+Multiple concurrent invocations will not work.